AmanMantena/Reddit/README.md

-# RedditBots
+# Reddit
-Bots/Scripts for Reddit I created.
+Scripts that analyse posts/links on Reddit.